albertwidi/akouste/cmd/downloader/README.md

 ## Downloader

-Downloader downloads+unarchives given file and make sure there are only `n` number of downloaded files (deletion starts from the oldest modified file).
+Downloader downloads+unarchives given file and make sure there are only `n` number of downloaded files (deletion starts from the oldest accessed file).

 Supported download src protocol:
 - `local` for local filesystem